ebenefuenf/quma/README.rst

 It maps object methods to SQL script files and supports **SQLite**, **PostgreSQL**, **MySQL** and **MariaDB**.

-Unlike ORMs it allows to write SQL as it was intented and to use all featuers the DBMS provides.
+Unlike ORMs it allows to write SQL as it was intended and to use all features the DBMS provides.
 As it uses plain SQL files you can fully utilize your database GUI tool.

 It also provides a simple connection pool.